 Aren’t we all the same at heart?

 I’ve always believed that separatists and troublemakers are a minority expressing some deep pain that’s driving their bad behaviour.
-That really what every human wants is to be loved, to be useful, to fit into their communities in harmony, to have meaningful work and raise their families in safety and peace in their own style.
+That really what every human wants is to be loved, to be useful, to fit into their communities in harmony, to have meaningful work and raise their families in safety and peace.
 I still maintain that to be true.
-I’ve all my life welcomed new and different people with open arms, beginning with those joyful childhood days of blossoming multiculturalism at school and in my neighbourhood.
+I’ve all my life welcomed new and different people with open arms, beginning with those joyful childhood days at school and in my neighbourhood.
 And continuing throughout adult life, where my mix of beloved friends includes Buddhists, Catholics, Pentecostals, Protestants, Orthodoxes, Hindus, Shintos, Aetheists, Pagans, Jews, Sanyassins, Jains, Hare Krishnas, Indigenous people, people from every continent on the Earth, blacks, whites, reds, yellows, browns and every shade of race and belief in between.
 It brings me joy, as always, to invite diverse people into this land and my life.
-And I look forward to welcoming Moslem people into that circle of acceptance, equality, friendship and love too.
+And I look forward to welcoming genuine new people who want to integrate into Australian culture rather than to violently reshape it.